Is the Ryder Cup 2025 on TV? How to watch golf tournament and full TV schedule

 How can I watch the Ryder Cup?

 In the UK, you can also watch the action unfold live on Sky Sports Main Event and with rolling 24-hour coverage on Sky Sports Golf.
-A live stream on NOW TV.
+A live stream is available on NOW TV.

 In the US, fans can watch the action on USA Network and NBC.
 USA Network will have exclusive coverage of Friday’s action before it switches to NBC for the weekend.
 A live stream will be available via the NBC Sports app or Peacock.